Read Our Employee Interview

 3. What is the most exciting part of your current role?

-“When it comes together and works.
-When you’re working really closely with the agency who’s contracted with us and moving the project forward, it’s exciting to see the process work and work well.
-The most exciting thing though is that I’ve been able to help develop teams of the ‘up-and-comers’ in juvenile justice.
-The Consultant Pool has been so much fun as it has allowed me the opportunity to watch them grow and develop.
+“Two things, when our efforts come together and work.
+When you’re working closely with the agency that’s contracted with us and moving the project forward, it’s exciting to see the process work and work well.
+The second and most exciting thing, though, is that I’ve been able to help develop teams of the new generation of juvenile justice leaders.
+The embedded staff teams and the NPJS Consultant Pool have been so much fun as they have allowed me the opportunity to watch them grow and develop as consultants and leaders.

 4. You are a mentor to so many people.
 Who was your mentor?